mattermost/docs/source/deploy/mobile-app-changelog.md

  - Fixed an issue where some notifications did not show when a channel sidebar category was collapsed.
  - Fixed an issue where tapping on a custom status in the message list did not open the user's profile card.
  - Fixed an issue where the channel members count did not get updated after removing users.
- - Fixed a crash on markdown table images and prevented image related crashes on other parts of the app.
+ - Fixed a crash on markdown table images and prevented image-related crashes on other parts of the app.
- - Fixed websocket not connecting on rare scenarios.
+ - Fixed websocket not connecting during rare scenarios.

 ### Open Source Components
  - Added ``mattermost/calls-common`` to https://github.com/mattermost/mattermost-mobile.

 ### Known Issues
  - Users are unable to adjust the font size via the OS font size setting.
- - Some pixel phones on Android 12+ might not go past the login screen.
-This is a known issue with the OS and the current workaround is to restart the device.
+ - Some Google Pixel phones on Android 12+ might not continue past the login screen.
+This is a known issue with the OS, and the current workaround is to restart the device.

 ## 2.2.0 Release
 - Release Date: March 17, 2023